Top 25 Most Popular Persian Foods (Top Dishes of Iran)

 22. Abdoogh Khiar: Cold Yogurt Soup

-Abdoogh khiar is cool and refreshing.
-It can be consumed as a drink or as a light snack for dipping cucumbers into.
 It is eaten on hot summer days and is made with a mixture of yogurt, water, raisins, thinly chopped pieces of bread, walnuts, salt, and ice.
+It’s a light and tasty treat that will keep you feeling fresh and satisfied.

 23. Soup Vermishel: Chicken Noodle Soup

-This nutritious soup is one of the best things to eat on cold days, especially when you are feeling unwell.
-It is often an appetizer on Persian restaurant menus and is served with lemon.
-The soup broth consists of chicken stock, chopped carrots, potatoes, and noodles or reshteh.
+This nutritious soup is a real comfort on chilly days, especially when you’re not feeling your best.
+It’s a popular appetizer on Persian restaurant menus.
+And the best part?
+It’s served with a zesty squeeze of lemon to brighten up your day!
+The soup broth consists of chicken stock, chopped carrots, potatoes, and noodles or Reshteh.

 24. Salad Olivieh